rabaur/ebdwebsite.github.io/exercises/exercise3.md

 ## Part 1: Model the ED layout
 * To model the layouts we will use VisualArq for Rhino.
 * A tutorial showing how to model a floor plan from an image using visualarq can be found here: Link to the video tutorial
-* For additional visualARQ tutorials, please visit this link: https://www.visualarq.com/learn/videos/
+* For additional visualARQ tutorials, please visit this [link] (https://www.visualarq.com/learn/videos/)

 * Group 1: Please use the floor plan of the ED (see the Miro board) as a basis for your modeling.
 * Group 2: Please use the same floor plan and adapt the area marked in red (See the Miro board) according to the physical mockup.